Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Experimental Evaluation

 \subsection{Performance of \methodldp}

 In this section, we evaluate the LDP algorithm \methodldp.
 We first check the methods to find $\theta$.
-Following the setting of \method, we also use the first $m=65,536$ observations to obtain the threshold $\theta$.
-The difference from the DP setting is that due to the higher amount of noise of LDP, we vary $\epsilon$ in a larger range (from $0.2$ to $2$).
-We remind the readers that our method find $\theta$ by using the square wave (SW) mechanism to estimate the distribution, and then minimizing Equation~\eqref{eq:range_error_ldp}.
-Moreover, our approach modifies SW to exploit the prior knowledge that the distribution is skewed.
+Following the setting of \method, we use the first $m=65,536$ observations to obtain the threshold $\theta$.
+The difference from the DP setting is that we vary $\epsilon$ in a larger range (from $0.2$ to $2$) due to the larger amount of noise of LDP.
+Our method finds $\theta$ by using the Square Wave (SW) mechanism to estimate the distribution, and then minimizing \autoref{eq:range_error_ldp}.
+Moreover, our approach (the final part of \autoref{sec:threshold_ldp}) modifies SW to exploit the prior knowledge that the distribution is skewed.
 We use SW-W to denote this method.
-In addition, we also include another baseline, which uses SW as a black box (and we use SW to denote it).
+In addition, we include another method for comparison, which uses SW as a black box (and we use SW to denote it).

-Figure~\ref{fig:ldp_threshold_vary_e} shows the performance of finding $\theta$ in \methodldp.
-We vary the $\epsilon$ used to find $\theta$ from $0.2$ to $2$ while fixing $\epsilon$ used to output the stream at $1$.
-Similar to the DP setting, we did not observe the performance improvement because the $\epsilon$ for the perturber is fixed, and both SW and SW-W can output pretty stable $\theta$ with different $\epsilon$ values.
-Comparing SW and SW-W, we can observe that our method SW-W can outperform SW as well as the baseline in all the four datasets, and the improvement (measured by MSE of answering random range queries) is around $2$ orders of magnitude.
+\autoref{fig:ldp_threshold_vary_e} shows the performance of finding $\theta$ in \methodldp.
+We vary the $\epsilon$ used to find $\theta$ from $0.2$ to $2$ while fixing $\epsilon$ used to output the stream to $1$.
+The performance of SW improves with $\epsilon$ in all four datasets.
+The performance of our method is less stable and not improving with $\epsilon$, but SW-W can still outperform SW as well as the baseline in all the four datasets.
+In the Fare and DNS datasets, the advantage of SW-W is not significant when $\epsilon\ge 1.6$.
+But in the Kosarak and POS datasets, the performance of SW-W can be as large as $3$ orders of magnitude (measured by MSE of answering random range queries) .{ compared to SW.}

-In Figure~\ref{fig:vis_ldp}, we visualize the estimated stream of our method \methodldp on the DNS dataset using $\epsilon=1$.
-We run algorithms only once to demonstrate the real-world usage.
-As can be seen from this figure, our method \methodldp can give pretty accurate predictions.
+In \autoref{fig:vis_ldp}, we visualize the estimated stream of our method \methodldp on the DNS dataset using $\epsilon=1$.
+We run algorithms only once to demonstrate real-world usage.
+Clearly, \methodldp and ground truth are on similar trajectories in the figure which means our method \methodldp can give pretty accurate predictions.